 Even for products that are pretty much the same, it is a target of the comparison.
 There’s nothing wrong about taking any glowing suggestions with a grain of salt, you can always add a spoonful of sugar.
 If one has greater advantages than the other, that depends on which of the two works better for you.
 It is an entirely transparent picture of the differences between the regular clear castor oil and its Jamaican Black version.

 Here’s what makes the Jamaican black castor oil, plus points against its pale yellow counterpart, —it’s the high pH level.
 The ribbing of the castor seeds is what gives the Jamaican Black an increased use in health and beauty products.
 The process develops the good alkaline effects of the ashes that boost the pH level of the Jamaican black castor oil.
 And the alkalinity has the advantage of penetrating hair cuticles.
-In return, enhances the overall effectivity of castor oil.
+In return, it enhances the overall effectivity of castor oil.

 Possible Allergic Reactions

-Although human beings have been ingesting castor oil since the ancient times of mighty Egypt to cleanse bodies, it’s still critical to be aware of its grumpy side effects.
+Although human beings have been ingesting castor oil since the ancient times of mighty Egypt to cleanse bodies, it’s still critical to be aware of their grumpy side effects.
 Every living thing in this world has dark sides, so as the castor oil.
 If your skin gets easily irritated with ‘some’ oil-based products, it’s better to consult your doctor first before dabbing castor oil onto your skin.
 Anything taken in excess often calls for problems.
 Stop using it if you experience these symptoms below.

 - Abdominal pains